open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

     .
 ````

-- Only analytics agent running environment
+- Only analytics agent running environment, it will create an image containing only analytics agent dependencies to run, this image can be used together with above image for cluster deployment.
 ````
 docker build --target analytics-run -t gst-analytics:run \
     --build-arg http_proxy=${HTTP_PROXY} \